mparker17/frenchdeck-stabby_jack/README.md

 * Hold 10 XP (Defeated Monsters and Kings that have not been used to level up)
 * Hold more Physical Attack Power *or* Magical Attack Power than each opponents' Hit Points (You must be able to defeat each of the other players individually, not a sum of their HP)
-* Hold more Clubs than any other player (Have the most Luck; You must be able to kill each other player without the others noticing! :)
+* Hold more Clubs than any other player (Have the most Luck; You must be able to kill each other player without the others noticing! :smiley:)

 NOTE: At the outset of the game it is highly likely that one player will fulfill the Luck condition immediately. *Play continues until one player fulfills all three conditions concurrently.*